 Entrepreneur of the Year, Agency of the Year, Consumer Launch Campaign of the Year, Most Creative Agency, Best Places to Work, Social Media Icon, Hall of Fame – these are not accolades that Jim Joseph takes lightly or too seriously either.
 They inspire him everyday to continue to excel at his marketing leadership craft and to learn from others.

 Jim Joseph is the kind of guy that actually watches the television commercials rather than skipping through them.
 He scans the ads before reading the columns, hard copy and online.
 Don't be surprised to find him in his office, legs propped up, flipping through Twitter on his tablet.

-As President of the Americas and Chief Integrated Marketing Officer, Jim brings over twenty-five years of consumer marketing leadership, bold management prowess, and a fine head of hair to the agency.
+As Worldwide President, Jim brings over twenty-five years of consumer marketing leadership, bold management prowess, and a fine head of hair to the agency.
 If running this gig wasn't big enough, he's also a three-time author, blogger, adjunct instructor at New York University, and regular contributor to Entrepreneur and Huffington Post.
-To top it off, he's on the Board of Directors for the number one branding school in the country, The Brandcenter at VCU.

 His pop culture #Exp Twitter parties have become legendary, reaching over 7.7 million people at the big events like the Super Bowl or the Academy Awards.